sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 026_OOPS (Part 2)

-- Python Classes and Objects
+1. Classes and Objects

-- Defining a Class in Python
+2. Defining a Class

-- Creating an Object in Python
+3. Creating an Object

-- Constructors in Python
+4. Constructors

-- Deleting Attributes and Objects
+5. Deleting Attributes and Objects

 ## 027_OOPS (Part 3)